alissoncavalcanticma/node-email-api/README.md

 ## :memo: License ##

-This project is under license from GNU General Public License.
+This project is under license from MIT License.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/alissoncavalcanticma" target="_blank">Alisson Cavalcanti</a>